catmp/mikodex.web/README.md

 - Full 16-roll breakdown (85–100%) with each roll highlighted red if it KOs.
 Displays OHKO and 2HKO probability.

 ### Pokédex Tracker
 Track Pokédex completion per game.
-Follows the active generation — only shows games from that generation.
-Options include the regional dex(es) for that gen and a National Dex view filtered to the Pokémon introduced up to that generation (progress is tracked independently per gen).
+Options include the regional dex(es) for that game and a National Dex view for that generation. (**Not Working**)

 Left-click any sprite to toggle caught.
-Middle-click to open that Pokémon's full detail view on the encounters tab.
-Progress is persisted to localStorage.
+Middle-click to view that Pokémon's encounters table.
+Progress is persisted to localStorage and tracked independently per gen.

 ---